 Investments other than held-to-maturity debt securities are classified either as financial assets "at fair value through profit or loss" (investments held for trading) or as investments available for sale, which are measured as at the dates of the preparation of the following financial statements at fair value based on quoted market prices at the balance sheet date.
 Where securities are held for trading purposes, unrealised gains and losses are included in the statement of profit and loss.
 For available for sale investments, unrealised gains and losses are recognized directly in equity, until the security is disposed of or is determined to be impaired, at which time the cumulative gain or loss previously recognized is included in the statement of profit and loss.
-If the fair value of investments are measured at cost less impairment losses.
+If the fair value of investments available for sale cannot be determine reliably (e.g. investments in unlisted companies), such investments are measured at cost less impairment losses.